BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 * You can access the Instructor Dashboard, which has features and reports that help you :ref:`run your course<Running Your Course Index>`.

+When you view your course in **Staff View**, you can execute tests to make sure that your course works the way you intend.
+For example,  before the release date of a subsection, members of the course team can work through the problems to verify that the correct answer gets a green check for correct, and that any answer other than the correct one gets a red X for incorrect.

 =================
 Student View
 =================

-When viewing your course in the LMS, you can switch to student view, to see the content exactly how students will see it.
+When viewing your course in the LMS, you can switch to student view to see the content exactly how students will see it.

 To switch from **Staff View** to **Student View** and back again, click **Staff